scunning1987/dash_manifest_modifier/vod_lambda/README-VOD-LAMBDA.md

 Add your AWS Lambda function as a target of the event, give the event trigger a name and save!

 ## How To Use
+The script will now run whenever a MediaConvert job completes and meets the event pattern specified in our CloudWatch event rule.

-This is how you modify/tweak the script to only edit the elements and attributes that you need to...
+As for customizing the Lambda function, this is how you modify/tweak the script to only edit the elements and attributes that you need to...

 To navigate to an element :  `<MPD><element><subelement>value</subelement></element></MPD>`